How to install OrangeHRM with Nginx on Ubuntu 24.04

 Setup Let’s Encrypt SSL/TLS for OrangeHRM

-To keep your OrangeHRM installation secure, it’s a good idea to add an SSL certificate.
-Let’s Encrypt offers free certificates that work well with Nginx.
-We’ll guide you through setting up HTTPS for your OrangeHRM site, making it safe for users.
+Securing your OrangeHRM installation with an SSL certificate is crucial for protecting sensitive data.
+Let’s Encrypt offers free SSL certificates that work well with Nginx.
+Setting up HTTPS ensures your OrangeHRM site is safe for everyone to use.

 Please read the post below for additional resources on installing and creating Let’s Encrypt SSL certificates for Nginx.